Skip to main content

 Email: enquiries@theploughinnholford.o.uk

-This charming pub is in the heart of the Quantock Hills and offers a warm and welcoming atmosphere, with a cosy fire and comfortable seating.
-They serve a range of local ales, ciders, and a variety of classic pub dishes.http://www.whitehorsestogumber.co.uk/
+This charming pub is in the heart of the Quantock Hills and offers a warm and welcoming atmosphere.
+It has a cosy fire and comfortable seating.
+The pub serves a range of local ales and ciders and various classic pub dishes.

 4. The White Horse Inn, Stogumber